nsfbrick/nsfbrick.github.io/index.md

 ## BRICK: Breaking the I/O and Computation Bottlenecks in Massive MIMO Base Stations

 Massive multi-antenna (MIMO) wireless systems, in which the base-station is equipped with hundreds or thousands of antenna elements, will enable unprecedented data rates, cell coverage, and transmission reliability compared to that of existing cellular communication systems.
-The presence of hundreds or thousands of radio-frequency (RF) transceivers and antennas, however, results in excessively high interconnect and chip input-output data rates, as well as excessively high baseband processing complexity, which results bottlenecks that prevent a straightforward deployment of this technology in practical systems.
+The presence of hundreds or thousands of radio-frequency (RF) transceivers and antennas, however, results in excessively high interconnect and chip input/output (I/O) data rates, as well as excessively high baseband processing complexity, which results bottlenecks that prevent a straightforward deployment of this technology in practical systems.

 ### Main Contributions: